Power Take Off: All You Need to Know

 The difference between these two PTO clutch types is their varied functional designs.

-• Type 1 PTOs include 2-4 times the side load capacity of a Type 2 PTO, so they best suit heavier, industrial applications with high impact loading.
+• Type 1 PTOs include 2 to 4 times the side load capacity of a Type 2 PTO, so they best suit heavier, belt-driven, industrial applications with high-impact loading.

 • Type 2 PTOs allow for high-capacity loading in a smaller footprint and are best for light-to-medium capacity side loading.